 At least 6 credits toward the Minor in ENVS must be earned at the 300 – 400 level.

-No more than 6 of these credits can be double counted for another degree.
+No more than 6 of these credits can be double counted for another program.

-No more than one D grade will be accepted for credit towards the Minor in ENVS.
+No more than one course with a grade of D may be used in the Minor in ENVS.

-Rutgers Study Abroad Program and the Minor in Environmental Studies (ENVS)
+Learning Goals for the Minor in Environmental Studies